Isosceles triangle: History and fallacies

 Long before isosceles triangles were studied by the ancient Greek mathematicians, the practitioners of Ancient Egyptian mathematics and Babylonian mathematics knew how to calculate their area.
 Problems of this type are included in the Moscow Mathematical Papyrus and Rhind Mathematical Papyrus.

 The theorem that the base angles of an isosceles triangle are equal appears as Proposition I.5 in Euclid.
 This result has been called the pons asinorum (the bridge of asses) or the isosceles triangle theorem.
 Rival explanations for this name include the theory that it is because the diagram used by Euclid in his demonstration of the result resembles a bridge, or because this is the first difficult result in Euclid, and acts to separate those who can understand Euclid's geometry from those who cannot.

-A well-known fallacy is the false proof of the statement that all triangles are isosceles.
-Robin Wilson credits this argument to Lewis Carroll, who published it in 1899, but W. W. Rouse Ball published it in 1892 and later wrote that Carroll obtained the argument from him.
+A well-known fallacy is the false proof of the statement that all triangles are isosceles, first published by W. W. Rouse Ball in 1892, and later republished in Lewis Carroll's posthumous Lewis Carroll Picture Book.
 The fallacy is rooted in Euclid's lack of recognition of the concept of betweenness and the resulting ambiguity of inside versus outside of figures.